sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 Smalltalk, Ruby, Eiffel, Self, and Newspeak are examples of pure OOP languages.

 ## Classes & Objects
+### Object
-- **Object** is an instance of a class
+is an instance of a class.

+**Reference Comparison**
+The `==` operator checks for reference equality.
+It returns true if both variables point to the exact same object instance in memory

+**Value Comparison**
+Even if two objects contain the same value but are different instances, `==` will return false as they aren't the same reference.
+Use `.equals()` to compare the content of the objects
+---
+### Class
-- **Class** is a type of object and serves as the blueprint – defining the data which the object stores and the methods for accessing and manipulating the data
+is a type of object and serves as the blueprint – defining the data which the object stores and the methods for accessing and manipulating the data

 Class has: